 Every Logic device can be customized to capture data the way you want.
-You can select how long to record, specify how bandwidth is allocated between digital and analog recoding, select which channels to record, and even make the LED your favorite color.
+You can select how long to record, specify how bandwidth is allocated between digital and analog recording, select which channels to record, and even make the LED your favorite color

 When you have billions of data points to display, it is important that getting around in all that data is a zippy experience.
 Effortlessly zoom in and out with the scroll wheel, and navigate left and right by dragging the data where you want it.

 For basic measurements, just place your mouse near something interesting.
 The software will figure out the rest and display the relevant measurements.
 You can show different measurements by right-clicking.

 The software can start recording automatically when it finds a simple pattern you specify.
 You can trigger on digital edges and pulses as well as analog voltages and pulses.
 After you collect your data, you can search for more events this way too.

 Most digital communication uses a particular protocol that specifies how information is transferred.
 The Logic software has protocol analyzers that can automatically decode SPI, I2C, serial, 1-Wire, CAN, UNI/O, I2S/PCM, MP Mode, Manchester, Modbus, DMX-512, Parallel, JTAG, LIN, Atmel SWI, MDIO, SWD, LCD HD44780, BiSS C, HDLC, HDMI CEC, PS/2, USB 1.1, Midi – or create your own with the SDK.